 ISL winners list: Champions from each edition of the league

-Since the inception of the Indian Super League (ISL) in 2014, there have been three ISL winners who have claimed the coveted title at least once.
+Since the inception of the Indian Super League (ISL) in 2014, there have been five ISL winners who have claimed the coveted title at least once.

-In the previous six editions, erstwhile ATK have been the most dominant team, having secured the title three times.
-Chennaiyin FC and Bengaluru FC are the other two sides, which complete the ISL winners list.
+In the previous eight editions, erstwhile ATK have been the most dominant team, having secured the title three times.
+Hyderabad FC, Chennaiyin FC and Bengaluru FC are the other three sides, which complete the ISL winners list.

 In the inaugural season, ATK, formerly known as Atlético de Kolkata, were crowned the ISL season 1 winner as they defeated Kerala Blasters 1-0 in the final, courtesy an injury-time goal by Indian midfielder Mohammed Rafique.